GabrielSGoncalves/optbinning_tutorial/README.md

 ## OptBinning Scorecard development Tutorial

-This repository offers a tutorial on how to use Optbinning for Scorecard development.
+This repository offers a tutorial on how to use Optbinning for Scorecard development describe in the article published at Towards Data Science - [Developing Scorecards in Python using Optbinning](https://towardsdatascience.com/developing-scorecards-in-python-using-optbinning-ab9a205e1f69)